Exploration of Bangkok around the Chao Phraya river

 Legit tourist information center?

 More or less on the way back to the hotel, we find a tourist information center.
 Tempted to get some info we enter the place.
 In my opinion, the correct prices are mentioned for the destinations we are interested in visiting.
 The lady who informs us is a speech waterfall.
-To pass and to be wrong, she mentions T.A.T. – the Tourism Authority of Thailand, but nowhere I see a logo or sign that indicates this small office is officially a part of that organization.
+Frequently she mentions T.A.T. – the Tourism Authority of Thailand, but nowhere I see a logo or sign that indicates this small office is officially a part of that organization.
 When she uncovers a nifty reference letter and offers us a free overnight stay above the office when booking a trekking tour, we back off.

 An organized tour to the khlongs